ibm-cloud-docs/pattern-pvs-aix-resiliency/resiliency-design.md

 - This third-party product is provided by a vendor outside of IBM and is subject to a separate agreement between you and the third-party if you accept their terms.
 IBM is not responsible for the product and makes no privacy, security, performance, support, or other commitments regarding the product.

-For sizing and configuration reach out to Cobalt Iron via [support](https://www.cobaltiron.com/) methods found [here](https://cloud.ibm.com/catalog/services/secure-automated-backup-with-compass\#about).
+For sizing and configuration reach out to Cobalt Iron via the following: [support](/docs/power-iaas?topic=power-iaas-backup-strategies#baas-support) methods found [here](https://cloud.ibm.com/catalog/services/secure-automated-backup-with-compass\#about).

 -   ROI Estimator can be found [here](https://cobaltiron.valuestoryapp.com/savings-calculator/?mediafly_tco_calculator_conversion_source=site-heroslider).

 -   Rootvg restore method is required, such as mksysb stored/retrieved from COS.
 The restored mksysb image applies the AIX configuration details while preserving the {{site.data.keyword.powerSys_notm}} deployed storage and networking resources.
 For more information see [mksysb](/docs/power-iaas?topic=power-iaas-restoring-aix-mksysb-image).

--   Check for Secure Automated Backup with Compass [region availability](https://cloud.ibm.com/catalog/services/secure-automated-backup-with-compass).
+-   Check for Secure Automated Backup with Compass [region availability](/catalog/services/secure-automated-backup-with-compass).

 -   The Compass Commander UI is in the IBM cloud and accessible from the IBM cloud.
 It is external to the VPC, SSO enabled.